-$GNICAP = -0.029200 + 0.470469GDPG - 0.115512PSCR - 0.018319TRDF - 0.257231ELECT + 0.003770INFR - 0.190525SECU + 0.097686NDPL + v_t$
+GNICAP = -0.029200 + 0.470469GDPG -0.115512PSCR -0.018319TRDF-0.257231ELECT +0.003770INFR -0.190525SECU+0.097686NDPL $+v_t$

 The error correction model (ECM) result on Table 4.15 showed that the ECM coefficient of 0.788181 was high and significant at a t-value of 4.5.
 This means that 78.8% of the short-run disequilibrium was corrected within one year to the long-run equilibrium relationship of the time series data.
 The analysis showed a positive equilibrium relationship between real gross national per capita income growth (GNICAP) and economic growth (GDPG), other infrastructures (INFR) and national development plans (NDPL).
 Of the three, other infrastructure was not statistically significant as the t value of 0.8 was below 2.
 Private sector credit (PSCR), electric power supply infrastructure (ELEC), trade facilitation (TRDF) and security (SECU) have negative relationship with growth in per capita income.
 Of these four variables with negative relationship only trade facilitation (TRDF) is not statistically significant given a t-value of 1.5.
-Gross domestic product (GDP) and national development plan (NDPL) had greater positive impact on gross national per capita income (GNICAP) growth in Nigeria while private sector credit (PSCR), electric power supply infrastructure was not statistically significant given a t-value of 1.5.
+Gross domestic product (GDP) and national development plan (NDPL) had greater positive impact on gross national per capita income (GNICAP) growth in Nigeria while private sector credit (PSCR), electric power supply infrastructure (ELEC) and security (SECU) had greater negative impact.